 After you have been hit by a drunk driver in the greater Las Vegas area, consult with a car accident lawyer.
 It is important that you do this as quickly as possible following the accident.
 During a consultation, an attorney, or a member of their staff, will talk to you about the accident, your injuries and whether you have a personal injury case or not.
 You can then hire the attorney to help you file your personal injury claim and recoup any money you may be entitled to.

-If you have been hit and injured by a drunk driver, you need a personal injury attorney who is familiar with taking on these types of cases.
+If you have been hit and injured by a drunk driver, you need a car accident attorney who is familiar with taking on these types of cases.
 Ed Bernstein and Associates has experience handling many different types of personal injury cases, including car accidents.
 If you have been injured by a drunk driver, let us help you.
-Contact us today for a free consultation.
+Call us or contact our office today for a free consultation.